ristep/vue-cv-01/README.md

 $ sudo apt-get update
 $ sudo apt-get install yarn
 ```
-For other than Ubuntu/Debian oses see [this].(https://yarnpkg.com/lang/en/docs/install/)
+For other than Ubuntu/Debian see [this article](https://yarnpkg.com/lang/en/docs/install/)

 For production environments...
 ```sh